felixgwu/img_classification_pk_pytorch/README.md

 | DenseNet (k=12, d=40)    |            |          |           |           |            |            |      |
 | DenseNet-BC (k=12,d=100) |            |          |           |           |            |            |      |
 | Your model               |            |          |           |           |            |            |      |

+## File Descriptions
+- *main.py*: main script to train or evaluate models
+- *config*: storing configuration of datasets (and maybe other things in the future)
+- *utils.pypy*: useful functions
+- *getbest.py*: display the best validation error of each saving folder
+- *dataloader.py*: defines *getDataloaders* function which is used to load datasets
+- *models*: a folder storing all network models.
+Each script in it should contain a *createModel(\*\*kwargs)* function that takes the arguments and return a model (subclass of nn.Module) for training
+- *scripts*: a folder storing example training commands in UNIX shell scripts

 ## References